IrtizaZaidi356/Google_Map_Data_Scraping/README.md

 ---

-## 🔧 Troubleshooting"
+## 🔧 Troubleshooting:
-  ❌ Browser not launching → disable headless mode
+  - ❌ Browser not launching → disable headless mode.
-  ❌ Playwright errors → run playwright install chromium ❌ No results → try a full URL instead of short query ❌ Duplicates → already handled by script
+  - ❌ Playwright errors → run playwright install chromium.
+  - ❌ No results → try a full URL instead of short query.
+  - ❌ Duplicates → already handled by script

 ---

 ## 📌 Disclaimer:
-⚠️ This tool is for educational/demo purposes only.
+  - ⚠️ This tool is for educational/demo purposes only.
-Please respect Google’s Terms of Service and your local laws.
+  - Please respect Google’s Terms of Service and your local laws.

 ## 👨‍💻 Credits:
   -  Developer: **SYED IRTIZA ABBAS ZAIDI**